raymondkfcheung/xcm-over-bridges/walkthrough.md

 **Description:**

 This is a local XCM sent over the **XCMP** channel within the Polkadot network.
-It withdraws the KSM-backed asset from the sender's account and forwards an XCM to the [**XcmOverBridgeHubKusama**](https://paritytech.github.io/polkadot-sdk/master/pallet_xcm_bridge_hub/) router pallet on the Polkadot Bridge Hub, preparing it for cross-relay delivery to Kusama.
+It withdraws a KSM-backed asset from the sender's account and forwards an XCM to the [**XcmOverBridgeHubKusama**](https://paritytech.github.io/polkadot-sdk/master/pallet_xcm_bridge_hub/) router pallet on the Polkadot BH, preparing it for cross-relay delivery to Kusama.

 Execution steps: